theodoral22/mnist-knn-nearest-centroid/README.md

 ## 🖼️ Visual Results

 ### The Underfitting Phenomenon
-*Confusion matrices for Euclidean k-NN showing the degradation of accuracy as $k$ increases from 3 to 60,000.*
+*Confusion matrices for Euclidean k-NN showing the degradation of accuracy as k increases from 3 to 60,000.*
 <p align="center">
   <img src="images/matrix_euclidean.png" width="85%" />
 </p>